rijans/js-practice/numbers.md

 alert(7.3e9);  // 7.3 billions (same as 7300000000 or 7_300_000_000)
 ```

-In other words, e multiplies the number by 1 with the given zeroes count.
+In other words, e multiplies the number with the given zeroes count.

 ```javascript
 1e3 === 1 * 1000; // e3 means *1000